srobo/runbook/docs/kit/logistics/kit-testing.md

 ## Additional Notes

 In order to run all the tests in parallel you would need more power supplies than we have.
-The brain board test can be performed using a brain board and battery instead of the power supply.
+The brain board test can be performed using a power board and battery instead of the power supply.